jan-bogaerts/mark/src/markdownCode.md

   - `change`: handles changes to the currently selected text-fragment:
     - refresh the status
 - upon construction register an event handler with the project-service (field: eventTarget) to handle the following events (Unregister when unloading):
-  - `fragment-out-of-date`:
-    - refresh the status
+  - `fragment-out-of-date`:  refresh the status
-  - `fragment-building`:
-    - refresh the status
+  - `fragment-building`: refresh the status
-  - `fragment-up-to-date`:
+  - `fragment-up-to-date`: refresh the status
+- upon construction register an event handler with the build-service (field: eventTarget) to handle the following events (Unregister when unloading):
+  - `is-pausing`: refresh the status
-    - refresh the status
+  - `has-resumed`: refresh the status
 - The different states to show:
   - building:
     - shows a spin component (from the antd lib)
+    - when `positionTrackingService.activeFragment && buildStackService.isRunning(this.props.transformer, positionTrackingService.activeFragment) && !buildService.isPaused`
+  - paused:
+    - shows a pause icon
-    - when `positionTrackingService.activeFragment && buildStackService.isRunning(this.props.transformer, positionTrackingService.activeFragment)`
+    - when `positionTrackingService.activeFragment && buildStackService.isRunning(this.props.transformer, positionTrackingService.activeFragment) && buildService.isPaused`
   - overwritten:
     - use the LuType icon (from react-icons)
     - when `transformer.cache.isOverwritten(positionTrackingService.activeFragment?.key)`